MounikaBeerelly/DevTinder-App/homework.md

 - create userAuth middleware
 - Add the userAuth middleware in profile API and add a new sendconnectionRequest API
 - Set the expiry of JWT token and cookies to 7 days.
+- Create userSchema method to getJWT()
+- Create userSchema method to validatePassword()